ben-aaron188/netanos/paper/paper.md

 # Summary

-cocopta (computer-automated context-preserving text anonymization) is a natural language processing software that anonymizes texts by identifying and replacing named entities.
-The key feature of cocopta is that the anonymization preserves context that allow linguistic analyses on anonymized texts.
+Netanos (named entity-based text anonymization for open science) is a natural language processing software that anonymizes texts by identifying and replacing named entities.
+The key feature of Netanos is that the anonymization preserves context that allow linguistic analyses on anonymized texts.
 Consider the example string “Max and Ben spent more than 1000 hours on writing the software.
 They started in August 2016 in Amsterdam.”

 Its architecture relies on two software libraries capable of identifying named entities.
 (1) The Stanford Named Entity Recognizer (NER, Finkel et al., 2005) integrated with the ner Node.js package (Srivastava, 2016), and (2) the NLP-compromise JavaScript frontend-library (Kelly, 2016).
 Both libraries are used in a layered architecture (see Figure 1) to identify persons (e.g. “Max”, “Ben”), locations (e.g. “Amsterdam”, “Munich”), organizations (e.g. “Google”), dates (e.g. “August 2016”), and values (e.g. “42”).